Elastic limit

 - Materials and polymers : control of the mechanical resistance of plastics, composites and elastomers for molding or extrusion.

-- Packaging : checking the strength of films, trays, caps or containers subject to mechanical stress.
+- Packaging : checking the strength of films, trays, caps or containers subjected to mechanical stress.

 - Cosmetics and pharmaceuticals : study of the resistance of primary and secondary packaging (bottles, tubes, lids).

-- Food and nutraceuticals : validation of packaging intended for food contact or liquid and solid supplements.
+- Agri-food and nutraceuticals : validation of packaging intended for food contact or liquid and solid supplements.

-- Plant and bio-sourced materials : characterization of the mechanical strength of biopolymers and ecological alternatives.
+- Plant and bio-based materials : characterization of the mechanical strength of biopolymers and ecological alternatives.

-This analysis guarantees the compliance of materials with industrial standards , while ensuring their performance under real-life usage conditions.
+This analysis guarantees that the materials conform to industrial standards , while ensuring their performance under real-world conditions.

 Analytical interest and complementarity